What is the Charlotte Unified Development Ordinance (UDO)?

 - Neighborhood leaders/associations.
 Neighborhood representatives on the OAC come from each City Council district.
 These members share the thoughts of neighborhoods and residents from across Charlotte.

 - Advocacy groups.
 Advocacy groups play an important role as a voice for their members and their interests.
-Generally, this includes non-profit groups who represent issues like sustainability, business interests, mobility, etc.
+Generally, this includes non-profit groups that represent issues like sustainability, business interests, mobility, etc.

-Our vision and guiding principles support affordable housing by encouraging a range of housing choices.
+The vision and guiding principles of the UDO support affordable housing by encouraging a range of housing choices.
 In short, this includes housing that meet the needs of people with different incomes, ages, physical abilities and lifestyles.
 Research has shown that supporting a greater mix of housing types is key to providing more opportunities for affordable housing.

-In addition, staff is exploring several other methods to achieve greater affordability including incentives, removing regulatory barriers, and providing higher density housing opportunities.
+In addition, the UDO includes several other methods to achieve greater affordability including incentives, removing regulatory barriers, and providing higher density housing opportunities.